rubyonjets/jets/docs/_docs/extras/codebuild.md

 The [Jets Example](https://codebuild.cloud/docs/examples/jets/) shows how to set up 1 simple CodeBuild project that will run specs and then deploy the Jets application.

-There's also an additional example in the [separate-unit-and-deploy](https://github.com/tongueroo/jets-codebuild/tree/separate-unit-and-deploy) in the GitHub repo that shows how to create 2 separate CodeBuild projects for unit tests and deployment.
+There's also an additional example in the [separate-unit-and-deploy](https://github.com/tongueroo/jets-codebuild/tree/separate-unit-and-deploy) branch in the GitHub repo that shows how to create 2 separate CodeBuild projects for unit tests and deployment.
 Some advantages:

 * The projects are decoupled and you can run them separately.
 * Only the deploy project requires IAM access to create the AWS resources.